 There is limited boating available at Chippokes Plantation State Park.
 No motorized boats are allowed, and there is not a distinct boat launch for you to use.
 However, you can bring kayaks and canoes into the park and launch them from the banks of the James River, as well as College Run Creek.
 You must park your vehicles in designated parking locations, such as at the Farm and Forestry Museum visitor center.
 You'll need to bring your own watercraft since there are no boat rentals available within the park.

-You can bring horses and horseback ride in Chippokes Plantation State Park.
+You can bring your horses and go horseback riding in Chippokes Plantation State Park.
 There are a variety of bridle trails available for riding.
 Horses are allowed on most of the trails around the park.
 These 10 miles of trails are shared between bikers and hikers as well, and they tend to be grass-covered.
 You can park at the horse trailer parking area.
 Make sure to bring a copy of your horse's negative Coggins test, which is needed to ride in the park.